VisdomHQ/scrapper/README.md

 # Visdom Scraper

-A command-line tool to scrape entire websites, download all resources, and convert them to markdown files, preserving the site's URL hierarchy.
+A command-line tool to scrape entire websites, download document files, and convert them to markdown files, preserving the site's URL hierarchy.

 ## Features

 - Scrapes entire websites, following all sublinks within the same domain
-- Downloads all files and resources found on the website (documents, images, PDFs, etc.)
+- Downloads document files (PDFs, DOCX, Excel, etc.) found on websites
 - Converts HTML to markdown using the `markitdown` tool (with fallback to `html2text`)
 - Organizes markdown files in a folder structure mirroring the website's URL hierarchy
 - Supports both static and dynamic (JavaScript-rendered) websites
+- Run scraping jobs in the background
+- Provides job management and log viewing tools
 - Handles multiple URLs efficiently with concurrent processing
 - Respects robots.txt and implements rate limiting
-- Built-in memory management for large websites

 ## Installation